Xbox Series X vs Xbox Series S: which Xbox will be right for you?

 Xbox Series X vs Xbox Series S price

-While Microsoft has yet to reveal exactly how much the Xbox Series X will cost, rumors point to a price tag of $499.99.
-The console is packed with cutting-edge technology after all, but Microsoft will want to ensure it avoids the negative response that Sony caused in 2006 when it announced the PS3 would be $599.
-The PS5 is also tipped to be around $499, so it would put the Xbox Series X in a strong position to compete with Sony’s hardware.
+Microsoft has revealed the Xbox Series X will cost $499 / £449 / AU$749 and launches on November 10, 2020.
+The console is packed with cutting-edge technology, and is tipped to go head-to-head with the PS5 which is also rumored to be $499.
+The price point may be too expensive for some, but it puts the Xbox Series X in a strong position to compete with Sony’s hardware.
+Pre-orders begin on September 22, 2020.

-After various online leaks, we finally have a price point for the Xbox Series S – and it’s relatively cheap.
-The Xbox Series S price is just $299.99 / £249.99, which is lower than the majority of analysts and industry insiders predicted.
-If the Xbox Series X does indeed retail for $499, a $200 saving will be very appealing to the more cost-conscious consumer.
+After various online leaks, we finally have a price point for the Xbox Series S – and it’s surprisingly cheap.
+The Xbox Series S price is just $299.99 / £249.99 / AU$499, which is lower than the majority of analysts and industry insiders predicted.
+With the Xbox Series X retailing for $499, a $200 saving will be very appealing to the more cost-conscious consumer.
+You can pre-order the Xbox Series S on September 22, 2020.

 Xbox Series X vs Xbox Series S specs